Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 This is an inexpensive gift idea for kids and other people who like to read the comics.
 For those who get a newspaper, or can have access to them, cut all the comics the recipient likes from each days' paper, and paste them onto computer paper, in order.
 The benefit of compilation books without the expense, and a fun way to recycle some newspaper!

 Punch some holes in the page and put them in an inexpensive binder.
 If you want, get those tabbed notebook dividers to separate the different comics from one another.
-This works even better to give to people who don't get their favorite comics in their local newspaper, or don't get the paper, period.

 By Saber from Omaha, NE